dillionmegida/thewebfor5/src/pages/p/general/introduction-to-cors.md

 ### Ways to allow CORS
 Below two of the most popular ways to allow cors are discussed extensively:

-1. #### CORS chrome extension: This is an extension created by chrome to allow cross origin resource sharing.
+1. #### CORS chrome extension

+This is an extension created by chrome to allow cross origin resource sharing.
 You can [download it here](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en).
 This extension adds the ‘Access-Control-Allow-Origin’ to the response header automatically thereby allowing different origins communicate with each other.
 Using the people example, person B using a translator that translates all languages (CORS extension) not just English.

 While this may seem great on the surface, it is actually a bit unsafe because once the extension is turned on, all requests will be allowed whether from safe or unsafe URLs if you forget to turn the extension off after use.